cs480x-21c/03-Experiment/readme_draft.md

 * Used a Node.js server and HTTP requests to create csv files for each trial.
 * Used Vue.js to handle form responses and conditionally display content.
 * Implemented a feature to allow users to view their responses after the experiment has been completed.
+* Implement a method to create bootstrap samples of data to generate 95% Confidence Intervals for each visualization

 ## References
 * https://www.d3-graph-gallery.com/graph/pie_annotation.html